 Some produce is obviously special—take always-stunning dragon fruit, for example, or perfect, in-season peaches and berries, which are here for a short while and then gone until next year.
 Other fruit seems more ho-hum, and easy to take for granted.
 Lemons, for instance; we see them every time we go to the store, and they’re useful for lots of different dishes, but not terribly exciting.
-The exception to that rule are Meyer lemons.
-When they show up in early spring, people swoon.
+The exception to that rule?
+Meyer lemons!
+When they show up between late fall and early winter, people swoon.
 But what makes them so special, and how are they different from regular lemons anyway?
 Read on to find out.

 The most apparent and important difference when it comes to using each type of lemon is the taste.
 Conventional lemons (which are generally either Eureka lemons or Lisbon lemons, essentially interchangeable) are tart enough to make your mouth pucker up.
-Meyer lemons taste recognizably lemony, and they do have acidity too, but significantly less than Eurekas or Lisbons, and are sweet enough that they can be added raw to various dishes; although you probably still wouldn’t want to eat one whole like you would an orange, you can mix chunks or slices into salads and salsa.
+Meyer lemons, which are native to China, taste recognizably lemony, and they do have acidity too, but significantly less than Eurekas or Lisbons.
+They’re sweet enough that they can even be added raw to various dishes; although you probably still wouldn’t want to eat one whole like you would an orange, you can mix chunks or slices of Meyer lemon into salads and salsa.

 The zest of both regular lemons and Meyer lemons is fragrant and bright, but Meyer lemon zest has a more floral and even subtly spicy depth to it.
 The peel on a Meyer lemon is thinner too, and there’s much less bitter white pith beneath it, which means you can eat the entire fruit (sans seeds) in certain preparations—however, if you want to do that, be sure your fruit is organic and untreated with wax or other coatings, or else you’ve scrubbed it well under hot water to dissolve any residue.